Active Electric Dipole Energy Sources: Transduction via Electric Scalar and Vector Potentials: Introduction

-Furthermore, related to this, modern polarization theory introduced in the 1990s \cite{Resta1992,Resta1994,King-Smith1993} has shown that the general definition of the polarization was not solely calculable from bulk characteristics of the volume of bound charge, and that a change of polarization only had physical meaning if it was quantified by using a Berry phase.
-This technique has been very successful in first-principles studies of spontaneous polarization in ferroelectric materials (or creation of a ferroelectret)\cite{RandV2007,Onoda2004}.
+Furthermore, related to this, modern polarisation theory introduced in the 1990s \cite{Resta1992,Resta1994,King-Smith1993} has shown that the general definition of the polarisation was not solely calculable from bulk characteristics of the volume of bound charge, and that a change of polarisation only had physical meaning if it was quantified by using a geometric phase.
+This technique has been very successful in first-principles studies of spontaneous polarisation in ferroelectric materials (creation of a ferroelectret)\cite{RandV2007,Onoda2004,Asanuma2013}, it has also been shown that this emergent behaviour for a biaxial anisotropic photonic system may be explained using only classical electromagnetic concepts \cite{7820047}, and it was recently shown that a ferroelectric phase transition due to a soft phonon mode mode induced biaxial anisotropy in a perovskite material \cite{9523875}